jopicornell/go-rest-api/README.md

 # Images API v1.0.0
-This is the

-## Appointments module
-Basically, it is an appointment manager app.
-The flow is simple:
- - The client calls the store or uses some app (google maps?) to make the appointment.
-    - Manager receives the appointment (via app or call) and assigns the employee
-    - Or Employee receives the unassigned appointment and makes him as the employee in charge
- - Client goes to the appointment
- - Employee marks him as waiting customer (optional step)
- - Employee picks up the customer
- - Employee finishes the task and mark as finished the appointment

-From the perspective of a manager (the company owner or an administrator), the app will allow to set up the locations, employees, manage client data, see, set and assign the appointments.
-From the perspective of an employee, he will be able to see all appointments of the day, see all unasigned appointments, assign to him one unassigned appointment and mark as finished an appointment.

 ## Start the project
 This project uses the new go modules.
 This means you should have installed the latest version of go.
 This brings the